-If you aren’t happy with a service that you have received from the Council then we want to know about it.
+If you are dissatisfied or unhappy with a service that you have received from the Council then we want to know about it.

 You can make a complaint to the Council if you think: